Impact

 Ripple Effect collaborates with school partners to identify teaching and learning goals and develop strategies to achieve them.
 We continually improve these programs through a cycle of research, implementation, analysis, and improvement.

-Our goal is to produce measureable gains in teacher performance and student science achievement.
+Our goal is to produce measurable gains in teacher performance and student science achievement.

 Making an impact Making an impact Making an impact